brchri/tesla-geogdo/README.md

 # Tesla-GeoGDO
-A lightweight app that will operate your smart connected garage doors based on the location of your Tesla vehicles, automatically closing when you leave, and opening when you return.
-Supports multiple vehicles and smart garage door opener devices.
+A lightweight app that will operate your smart Garage Door Openers (GDOs) based on the location of your Tesla vehicles, automatically closing when you leave, and opening when you return.
+Supports multiple vehicles, geofence types, and smart GDO devices.

 <!-- TOC -->